 (3) Emotionality—how, when, and why do people feel and experience emotions of varying intensity?

-These collaborations have produced research that appears in Psychological Science, Marketing Letters, the Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Review of General Psychology, and Social Psychological and Personality Science, among other projects underway.
+These collaborations have produced research that appears in Psychological Science, Journal of Personality and Social Psychology, Marketing Letters, the Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Review of General Psychology, and Social Psychological and Personality Science, among other projects underway.

 For more specific information about individual research projects, please see the link above to my cv + reprints.